 In 2015, VFCC took over a retail outlet at the production facility at Artisans Park.
-Staying true to our mission of supporting local businesses, we showcase exemplary products created by our local Vermont farms, food and beverage makers, and other artisans.
-We also provide catered cheese and charcuterie platters, serve up the best grilled cheese sandwiches in Vermont, and fire up the pizza oven in the garden during summer months.
+Staying true to our mission of supporting local businesses, we showcased exemplary products created by our local Vermont farms, food and beverage makers, and other artisans.
+We also provided catered cheese and charcuterie platters, served up the best grilled cheese sandwiches in Vermont, and fired up the pizza oven in the garden during summer months.

 VFCC cheeses have received numerous awards over the years.
 Most recently, a number of our cheeses have won awards from The New York International Cheese Competition!
 And we were named Vermont Cheddar Creamery of the Year!